sjstoelting/talks/README.md

 # Scripts and slides from my talks

+## PostgreSQL Als Daten Integrationswerkzeug

+The talk was given in German at the [German PostgreSQL Conference 2025](https://2025.pgconf.de/) on May 8th 2025 in Berlin, Germany.
+PostgreSQL foreign data wrappers and their usage has been covered.

 ## PostgreSQL Books

 Lightning talk given at [FOSDEM PGDay 2025](https://2025.fosdempgday.org/) on January 31th 2025 in Brussels, Belgium.